ht2905/historical-microbes/README.md

 quarto render historical_microbes.qmd
 ```

-Outputs will include PDF and Word versions, with figures, tables, and references automatically formatted via the **Elsevier template**.
+Outputs will be in PDF format, with figures, tables, and references automatically handled via the **Elsevier template**.

 ---